 Houston Road Safety Overview

 Houston, TX is quickly growing.
 This means that commute times are getting longer and people are spending more time in their cars.
 A new study by Texas A&M Transportation Institute found that Houston drivers spend an average of 75 hours each year sitting in traffic delays.
 This is the ninth highest rate in the nation.
-The rate of accidents increases with more people on the roads.
+The rate of accidents in Houston increases with more people on the roads.

 It is not getting better